karczmarczykj/KNUR-web-starter/README.md

 - SSL and HTTP/2 support with redirect from HTTP to HTTPS
 - KOA server for backend HTTP requests
 - Playwright for end-to-end tests
+- Docker compose for running project in production and test mode

 ## Getting Started
 1. Clone the repository